Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Interview/Practice2.md

     <module>module-two</module>
 </modules>
 ```
-**Dependency Management**.

-Manages and centralizes dependency versions.
+**Dependency Management** - Manages and centralizes dependency versions.
 Dependencies defined here are not added to the build unless explicitly included in the `<dependencies>` section of the child POM.
 This ensures that all modules use the same version of spring-core.
 ```xml
 <dependencyManagement>
     <dependencies>